run-llama/sec-insights/backend/README.md

     - The server will not run in a container but will instead run directly on your OS.
         - This is to allow for use of debugging tools like `pdb`
 1. Lastly, you will likely want to populate your local database with some sample SEC filings
     - We have a script for this!
-But first, open your `.env` file and replace the placeholder values for the `OPENAI_API_KEY` with your own OpenAI API key
+But first, open your `.env` file and replace the placeholder value for the `OPENAI_API_KEY` with your own OpenAI API key
         - At some point you will want to do the same for the other secret keys in here like `POLYGON_IO_API_KEY`, `AWS_KEY`, & `AWS_SECRET`
     - Source the file again with `set -a` then `source .env`
     - Run `make seed_db_local`